Summer Program Descriptions

 An inclusive program run during our Maccabee session Kehila provides a meaningful one week experience for children with special needs.
 Kehila campers will enjoy all that BB Camp has to offer while having the opportunity to experience Jewish camping and make connections with other children.

 Campers enjoy a wide spectrum of popular camp activities that encourage new skills.
-Includes a beach day trip, an overnight under the stars, and a trip to the Newport aquarium.
+Includes a beach day trip, an overnight under the stars, and a trip to the Oregon Coast Aquarium.

 Sinai Older Unit: 7th – 8th